Slaty robin: Taxonomy

+Description

 Measuring 14 to 15 cm, the slaty robin has fairly uniform blue-grey plumage, which is slightly lighter underneath and slightly darker on the cheeks and face.
 The tail and flight feathers are grey-black.
 The bill and feet are black, and the eyes are dark brown.

+Distribution and habitat

 The slaty robin is found in the highlands of New Guinea from altitudes of 900 to 2750 m.
 Within the rainforest it is found in pairs in the understory or on the ground.
 It is insectivorous, and hunts by gleaning.
 It eats ants, beetles, and thyonnid wasps.

+Behaviour

 The nest is a deep cup made of rootlets and lined with moss, and is generally placed in a tree fork around 6 m above the ground.
 One or two pale-greenish or olive eggs, splotched with olive or brown, are laid, and measure 23.5 mm x 17–19 mm.